Intelligent-Instruments-Lab/iil.is/src/routes/news/nordic-music-days-22.md

 As a part of the Innovative Instruments Exhibition, the Innovation Panels dive into two related themes: contemporary luthery and composing systems.

-Friday, October 14, 2022 <p/>
+Friday, October 14, 2022 <br />
-The conference room in Ráðhúsið, City Hall<p/>
+The conference room in Ráðhúsið, City Hall <br />
-Free admission / ókeypis aðgangur<p/>
+Free admission <br />

 # Composing Systems